babangsund/relay-fns/README.md

 ```
 ---
 #### Update
-If you update an item, waiting for the server to respond, isn't always necessary.
+If you update an item, waiting for the server to respond isn't always necessary.
 We may set the values on the object in the Relay Store optimistically.

-If `Id` is not included in your input, you will need to provide it, in the config, via the `dataID` property.
+If `Id` is not included in your input, you will need to provide it in the config, via the `dataID` property.
 ```jsx
 // With a hook
 import { useUpdate } from "relay-fns"